varun112jain/FrenchLefffLemmatizer/README.md

 <strong>Introduction</strong>

-A French Lemmatizer in Python based on the LEFFF (Lexique des Formes Fléchies du Français / Lexicon of French inflected forms) is a large-scale morphological and syntactic lexicon for French.
+A French Lemmatizer in Python based on the LEFFF (Lexique des Formes Fléchies du Français / Lexicon of French inflected forms) is a large-scale morphological and syntactic lexicon for French forked from ClaudeCoulombe/FrenchLefffLemmatizer to run on Python 2.X.

 <strong>Main reference:</strong>